 | Veterans Affairs: Becoming A Military Chaplain Candidate

-AGTS has a rich heritage with providing those seeking to minister as Chaplains in our military and institutions with an incredibly enriching experience.
-Currently there are over 100 AGTS alumni who are serving in the Armed Forces as Chaplains and regularly about 40 students who are Chaplain Candidates preparing for that same ministry.
-Whether it be the emphasis on Spirit empowered ministry, the quality educational depth grown in throughout your academic studies, the rich relationships and ministry opportunities available to the dozens of Chaplain Candidates at AGTS, or courses and interaction with the Assemblies of God military endorser, the Military Chaplaincy program at AGTS facilitates in helping Chaplain Candidates grow in their calling and be better prepared for future ministry.
+AGTS has a rich heritage with providing those seeking to minister as Chaplains in our military and institutions with an incredibe experience.
+Currently there are over 100 AGTS alumni who are serving in the Armed Forces as Chaplains and regularly about 26 students who are Chaplain Candidates preparing for the same ministry.
+Whether it's the emphasis on Spirit empowered ministry, the educational depth of your academic studies, the relationships and ministry opportunities available to the dozens of Chaplain Candidates at AGTS, or courses and interaction with the Assemblies of God military endorser, the Military Chaplaincy program at AGTS facilitates in helping Chaplain Candidates grow in their calling and be better prepared for future ministry.

 There are several steps necessary to become a military chaplain candidate.
-It is good to start, since there can be a considerable amount of paperwork and requirements involved.
+It is good to start early, since there can be a considerable amount of paperwork and requirements involved.